Tekcraft/starwarsunlimited/README.md

 ![](images/csv.png)

-Import the csv file in your collection on [swudb.com](https://swudb.com/)
+Import the csv file into your collection on [swudb.com](https://swudb.com/) My collection --> bulk actions --> CSV import

 ![](images/swudb.png)

-This is a digital way to enjoy this game but I recommend to buy it physically because you cannot enjoy the foil/hyperspace versions!
+This is a digital way to enjoy this game but I recommend to buy it physically because you cannot enjoy the foil/hyperspace versions and ... it's a collectable game cards!

 ## Uninstall